-Trump defends immigration stance amid uproar over 'shithole' remark
+Trump denies making 'shithole countries' comment

+- Trump also denied demanding that Haitians be removed from negotiations about protected status

+- Sen. Dick Durbin, who was present at the meeting, confirmed Trump's remarks

-Washington (CNN)President Donald Trump defended his immigration stance Friday morning following his rejection of a bipartisan deal on the Deferred Action for Childhood Arrivals program and outrage over his vulgar dismissal of people from "shithole countries."
+Washington (CNN)President Donald Trump on Friday denied describing certain nations as "shithole countries" during a meeting in which he rejected a bipartisan deal on the Deferred Action for Childhood Arrivals program.

+He also denied demanding that Haitians be removed from negotiations about protected status for people from certain countries.

+"The language used by me at the DACA meeting was tough, but this was not the language used.
+What was really tough was the outlandish proposal made - a big setback for DACA!"
+Trump tweeted.

 "The so-called bipartisan DACA deal presented yesterday to myself and a group of Republican Senators and Congressmen was a big step backwards.
 Wall was not properly funded, Chain & Lottery were made worse and USA would be forced to take large numbers of people from high crime.....," Trump tweeted.